Kava-Labs/kvtool/README.md

 Account keys can be created with two different algorithms in Kava: `secp256k1` and `eth_secp256k1`.
 Which algorithm is used is dictate by the presence of the `--eth` flag on key creation.

 Eth accounts can be exported for use in ethereum wallets like Metamask.
-A list of of the pre-funded eth accounts can be found [here](config/generate/genesis/auth.accounts/eth-accounts.json).
+A list of the pre-funded eth accounts can be found [here](config/generate/genesis/auth.accounts/eth-accounts.json).
 Notable, `whale2` is an eth account.
 These keys can be easily imported into a wallet via their private keys:
 ```bash
 # DANGEROUS EXPORT OF PRIVATE KEY BELOW!
 BE CAREFUL WITH YOUR PRIVATE KEYS FOR MAINNET ACCOUNTS.